 Be careful to gauge the client's demeanor during early meetings and try, if you can, to avoid clients like this altogether.

-If you find yourself working for the Malfoys— you don’t need to stay around for more abuse.
-You can provide a refund to meany according to your contract terms, but terminate the relationship as soon as you can and move on to better things.
+If you find yourself working for the Malfoys - you don't need to stay around for more abuse.
+You can provide a refund to moldy Voldy according to your contract terms, but terminate the relationship as soon as you can and move on to better things.